“The goal of life is to make your heartbeat match the beat of the universe, to match your nature with Nature.”Joseph Campbell

 One of the oldest upanishads from Hinduism, the Chandogya Upanishad, refers to hridaya guha as the “cave of the heart” which resides in the supreme reality.
 Indeed, the heart is the bridge between the material and the divine.
 There’s a beautiful passage from this scripture, written over 2,000 years ago:

 “Go into the cave and you find the treasures of heaven.
 The sun and the moon and the stars, the very space and the clouds and the lightning and the rains—all this miracle of creation is within the heart of man.
 When it rains outside, it rains inside also, and the stellar regions shine resplendently within the heart of man.”

 The core ethos of the Chandogya Upanishad is tat tvam asi — you are that — is a reminder that the true self, Atman, is inseparable from the higher order.
 The goal of life?
 Self-realisation, and union with the absolute, matching your nature with nature.

 The Frequency Of Well-Being

 So, we know that the Earth has a heartbeat at a certain frequency.
 We know that these frequencies link to brain waves.
 We know the heart both the metaphorical and electromagnetic core.
 But what about the subjective reality?
 The Heartmath Institute has spent 30 years researching heart-mind coherence.
-Through their research they’ve discovered the optimal psychophysiological state, and its link to the heart.

 Emotions such as anger, anxiety, or stress, cause the heart to beat incoherently.
 When the heart beats coherently, cognitive functioning, focus, attention, empathy, and social coherence increase.
 Practices such as meditation create coherency.
 But the fastest portal to this optimal state is the cultivation of compassion, empathy and love.